826 Valencia (S5E13)

 And on the very day this July when we boarded the Canoecycle, lo and behold, we got a splash hit.

 Hear all about it from the human in a kayak who got that Lamont Wade, Jr.'s, home run ball and more.

 We recorded this podcast in McCovey Cove in July 2022.

 Behind the scenes with Storied: San Francisco through the years.
 Photography by Michelle Kilfeather

 Folks, we made it.

-Welcome to the fifth season of Storied: San Francisco.
+Welcome to the fifth season of Storied: San Francisco!
 For five years, we've highlighted humans—artists, doctors, teachers, small business owners—who make this place what it is.
 Now we turn our attention to places around The City that do exactly the same—help create the mystique around this complicated, beautiful, wondrous place we all call home.

-In this prequel episode of sorts, Jeff will reminds everyone why we do this crazy show in the first place.
+In this prequel episode of sorts, Jeff will remind everyone why we do this crazy show in the first place.
 He'll talk about the pivot from people to places, the updates we've made to our website, and let everyone in on why we chose to include an acknowledgement of the first humans in this area in every episode, including this one.